cyber-sushi/makima/README.md

 If you want to integrate it with your desktop experience, you can take a look at the [Desktop integration](https://github.com/cyber-sushi/makima/tree/main#desktop-integration) section.

 ## Configuration
+You can find a bunch of [example config files](https://github.com/cyber-sushi/makima/tree/main/examples) on this repo, either pick one of them or create your own from scratch.\
+Makima's config directory defaults to `~/.config/makima` but can be changed through the `MAKIMA_CONFIG` environment variable.

 ### Config file naming
 To associate a config file to an input device, the file name should be identical to that of the device.
 If your device's name includes a `/`, just omit it.\
-Example: you run `evtest` and see that your Dualshock 4 controller is named `Sony Interactive Entertainment Wireless Controller`; all you have to do is rename your config file `Sony Interactive Entertainment Wireless Controller.toml`.\
+_Example: you run `evtest` and see that your Dualshock 4 controller is named `Sony Interactive Entertainment Wireless Controller`; all you have to do is rename your config file `Sony Interactive Entertainment Wireless Controller.toml`._

 All config files will be parsed automatically when `makima` is launched.\
 Files that don't end with `.toml` and files that start with `.` (dotfiles) won't be parsed, so you can add a dot at the beginning of the filename to mask them from Makima.

 ### Application-specific bindings
 **Hyprland, Sway and X11 only.**\
-Have you ever wanted to have a different set of bindings for each game or application?
-Then this is exactly what you're looking for!\
 To apply a config file only to a specific application, just put `::<window_class>` at the end of their filename, before `.toml`.\
-Example: you want your DS4 controller to have a specific set of keybindings for Firefox, name that file `Sony Interactive Entertainment Wireless Controller::firefox.toml`.\
+_Example: you want your DS4 controller to have a specific set of keybindings for Firefox, name that file `Sony Interactive Entertainment Wireless Controller::firefox.toml`.
+Note that Flatpaks will have names like `org.mozilla.firefox`._

-To retrieve the window class of a specific application, refer to your compositor's documentation, e.g. on Hyprland type `hyprctl clients` in your terminal while that application is open.\
+To retrieve the window class of a specific application, refer to your compositor's documentation, e.g. on Hyprland type `hyprctl clients` in your terminal while that application is open.

 **Note: on Sway, make sure that the `XDG_DESKTOP_SESSION=sway` environment variable is set, or Makima won't be able to use application-specific bindings.**

 ## Bindings and settings